8bitwilliam/Ninja/README.md

 # Ninja
-A simple browser extension for **Chrome and Microsoft Edge** that lets parents/guardians **download photos and videos from ClassDojo Stories**.
+A simple browser extension for **Chromium (Chrome/Edge** based browesers that lets parents/guardians **download photos and videos from ClassDojo Stories**.